Peering Eyes, Ankilizato

 Swan Stretching, Seurasaari

-Seurasaari is one of the many islands forming the archipeligo around Helsinki.
+Seurasaari is one of the many islands forming the archipelago around Helsinki.
 A pristine wooden bridge connects it to the shore and it was here I found this guy taking a dramatic, airy stretch.

 Sheltering from Rain, Lanirano